djangofan/WebDriverTestingTemplate/README.md

 # Configuration Notes

 #### Eclipse
-To get it working on a regular Eclipse (Juno), rather than Spring Source Suite, do the following:
+To get it working on a regular Eclipse Juno (rather than Spring Source Suite) then perform <br/>
+the following steps:

 1. Add the following software repositories to your Eclipse software update panel:<br/>
     a.
 "SpringSource Update Site for Eclipse Juno 4.2" - http://dist.springsource.com/release/TOOLS/update/e4.2 <br/>